 - Hover over the header and click Header.

 - On the Design tab, select a new header Move Element.
-Switching to one of these layouts changes fixed headers into flexible headers.
 Using pre-designed headers helps save time in designing your site.
 You can always select a layout and then modify it afterward.
+If you are switching to a sticky header, you first need to disable the toggle for Shrinking Header on the Shrinking Header tab.

 To hide a header on a page: